-Within consensus-building and decision-making situations, structured facilitator training proves to help groups get more done, faster.
-For optimal facilitator training, begin with understanding the four roles of effective facilitation, namely coordinator, documenter, methodologist, and facilitator.
+Within consensus-building and decision-making situations, structured facilitator training proves to substantially help groups get more done, faster.
+For optimal facilitator training, begin with understanding the four roles of effective facilitation, namely coordinator, documenter, meeting designer, and facilitator.

 If you are facilitating business meetings and want to improve your effectiveness, strive to improve your structured facilitator skills.
-Your investment in facilitator training will be returned back to you many times over.
+Your investment in facilitator training will pay for itself many times over.

 Don’t ruin your career or reputation with bad meetings.
 Register for a class or forward this to someone who should.
 Taught by world-class instructors, MG RUSH professional facilitation curriculum focuses on practice.
 Each student thoroughly practices and rehearses tools, methods, and approaches throughout the week.
 While some call this immersion, we call it the road to building impactful facilitation skills. #facilitatortraining

 Our courses also provide an excellent way to earn up to 40 SEUs from the Scrum Alliance, 40 PDUs from PMI, and 40 CDUs from IIBA, as well as 3.2 CEUs for other professions.
 (See individual class descriptions for details.) #facilitationtraining

 Want a free 10-minute break timer?
 Signup for our once-monthly newsletter HERE and receive a timer along with four other of our favorite facilitation tools, free. #servantleader